pantheon-systems/documentation/source/content/integrated-composer.md

 1. Push the changes to Pantheon.
 Integrated Composer will run again with the updated `composer.json`.

-### Changes Lost When Uploading or Committing Module/Plugin or Theme Files
+### Changes Lost During Upload or Commit of Module/Plugin or Theme Files

-Module/Plugin and Theme files should not be committed, when using Git mode, or uploaded, when using SFTP mode, directly to your site.
-The `.gitignore` file in your upstream respository has several paths defined causing files in those directories to be ignored.
+Do not commit module/plugin or theme files directly to your site when in Git mode.
+You also should not upload module/plugin or theme files directly to your site when in SFTP mode.
+Direct commits and uploads will be lost because the `.gitignore` file in your upstream respository has several defined paths, which causes files in those directories to be ignored.
 These directories are:
 <TabList>

 <Tab title="Drupal" id="drupal-gitignore" active={true}>